Focus

 © plainpicture / Cavan Images

-The public sector procures a wide range of products and services, including the construction and maintenance of roads and public buildings, vehicles, food for schools and canteens, workwear, IT equipment and much more.
-If federal, regional and local authorities consider sustainability aspects when purchasing goods and services, this has an impact on climate change mitigation, environmental quality, resource conservation and fair working conditions.
-These authorities also serve as a role model for purchasing departments in the private sector: as major consumers, their decisions to buy environmentally friendly products and services can point the way towards more sustainability.
+The public sector procures a wide range of products and services, including food for schools and canteens, workwear, furniture, IT equipment, vehicles and much more.
+If national, regional and local authorities consider sustainability when purchasing goods and services, it has an impact on climate change mitigation, environmental protection, resource conservation and fair working conditions.
+These authorities also serve as a role model for purchasing departments in the private sector: as major consumers, their decisions to buy environmentally-friendly products and services can point the way towards more sustainability.
+Circular procurement reduces dependence on critical raw materials and strengthens the resilience of our economic system.

 News